Qtt4423/Qtt4423.Github.io/TravelProject.md

 **Result:**<br>
 <img src="images/TravelProdTakenCorrelatedResult.png?raw=true"/><br>
 - **Passport**:
   - **81%** of customers did not take a product.
   - **29%** of customers have passports.
- - Most customers with no passport did not take a product.
+  - Most customers with no passport did not take a product.<br>
 - **Marital Status**:
-  Married couples have the highest impact
+  - Married couples have the highest impact
   - Didn't take a product: 41%
- - Taken a product: 7%
+  - Taken a product: 7%<br>
 - **Designation**:
   - Largest Group: 30% Manager who did not take a product.
- - Executive purchased the most product (12%).
+  - Executive purchased the most product (12%).<br>
 - **Product Pitch**:
   - Deluxe Products get pitched the most but 2nd place in success in sales.
- - Basic Products have the highest (12%) of success in sales.
+  - Basic Products have the highest (12%) of success in sales. <br>

 #### **Stepwise Regression - Best Fit Model:**<br>
 [**Python- Jupyter Note Book file**](https://github.com/Qtt4423/Trip-and-Travel-Project/blob/main/1-DVsProdTaken/ProdTakenContinuousStepwise.ipynb)